firebase4s/firebase4s/README.md

 ### Overview

-Firebase4s aims to provide a Scala-friendly alternative to the [Firebase Java SDK](https://firebase.google.com/docs/admin/setup).
-By providing more idiomatic API interfaces and automatically handling Scala-to-Java data conversions, Firebase4s eliminates much of the [boilerplate](https://medium.com/@RICEaaron/scala-firebase-da433df93bd2) that has been involved in Scala projects using Firebase.
+Firebase4s aims to provide a Scala-friendly alternative to the [Firebase Java SDK](https://github.com/firebase/firebase-admin-java).
+By providing more idiomatic API interfaces and automatically handling Scala-to-Java data conversions, Firebase4s will eliminate much of the [boilerplate](https://medium.com/@RICEaaron/scala-firebase-da433df93bd2) required to use the Java SDK, while providing all of the same [functionality](https://firebase.google.com/docs/admin/setup).

 ----------
 <a name="initialize"></a>